-The College pool vehicle fleet is managed by the Fleet Vehicle Committee and is overseen by the department of public safety.
-Vehicles included in this fleet include all "pool" vehicles and vehicles assigned to Natural Sciences and Social Sciences.
+The college pool vehicle fleet is managed by the Fleet Vehicle Committee and is overseen by the Department of Public Safety.
+Vehicles included in this fleet are all "pool" vehicles and vehicles assigned to Natural Sciences and Social Sciences.
 Scheduling is the responsibility of the public safety office.
-Vehicle maintenance is the responsibility of the facilities management department, and safety inspections are the joint responsibility of the public safety office, the driver, and facilities management department.

-All drivers of College-owned vehicles, or vehicles driven on College business are expected to follow the rules established by the Fleet Committee and to abide by all campus regulations and all local, state, and federal laws.
+Vehicle maintenance is the responsibility of the facilities management department, and safety inspections are the joint responsibility of the public safety office, the driver, and the facilities management department.
+All drivers of college-owned vehicles, or vehicles driven on college business, are expected to follow the rules established by the Fleet Committee and to abide by all campus regulations and all local, state, and federal laws.
 Copies of the Fleet Vehicle Handbook can be obtained from public safety or student services.
-The handbook is also available at the public safety Web site and at the online version of Non Satis Non Scire at nsns.hampshire.edu.
+The handbook is also available at the public safety Web site.